rakmate9812/img-marketplace/README.md

 ## A digital marketplace for (NOT) selling and buying high resolution images

-Current progress: Basic styling, editing html
+Current progress: Coding functionality, working with data

 Project starting date: 2023.03.22.